List of largest palaces

 The following is a list of some of the largest buildings that are considered palaces in terms by area.
 The title of the "world's largest palace" is both difficult to award and controversial, as different countries use different standards to claim that their palace is the largest in the world.

 The title of world's largest palace by area enclosed within the palace's fortified walls is held by China's Forbidden City complex in Beijing, which covers an area of 728,000 m2.
 The 980 buildings of the Forbidden City have a combined floor space of 1614600 sqft and contain 9,999 rooms (the ancient Chinese believed the god Yù Huáng had 10,000 rooms in his palace; so they constructed an earthly palace to have 9,999 and a half rooms, slightly fewer than in the divine palace, out of respect).

+The world's largest official residence of a head of state is at the Kremlin Square at Moscow, Russian Federation.
+The Kremlin Square's earliest contemporary parts were made in 1159.
+The contemporary Terem palace building was made from 1839 to 1848, to serve as the Moscow residence to the tsar and his family.
+After the Russian Revolution 1917, it would also be used for meetings and conferences of the Supreme Soviet of the USSR and the residence for General secretary of the Soviet Union.
+It now has become the seat of president of the Russian Federation since the dissolution of the Soviet Union in 1991.
+The palace has five reception halls, out of them the Georgievsky Hall which is still used today for state and diplomatic receptions and official ceremonies; International treaties are signed within the Vladimirsky Hall, the Tsarina's Golden Chamber, the Terem Palace, and the Palace of Congresses are Aleksandrovsky are held at the Hall and Andreyevsky Hall were combined with forming the Kremlin as how it is today.
+The Grand Kremlin Palace by itself has an area of 25000 m2, within triangular walls, which measures 2,235 meters in length with its walls having the thickness of 3.5 to 6.5 meters and 20 towers.
+The highest tower, Troitskaya, is around 80 meters in height with its proximity within the Kremlin Square.
+The palace measures 124 meters by 47 meters, the Terem palace had 9 churches and 700 rooms in the 3 storied building it adds up to the area of 28 hectares or 275000 m2, as a 'city within a city' and therefore making it the biggest residential building for the head of state, in the world, when the Kremlin is also thereby included within the structure.